-This summary of age discrimination law in Ireland has been prepared by LK Shields, the Ius Laboris member for Ireland: www.lkshields.ie
+This summary of age discrimination law in Ireland has been prepared by Síobhra Rush, a Partner in Lewis Silkin's Employment, Immigration and Reward department based in the Dublin office.

-Direct discrimination is referred to as the treatment of one person in a less favourable manner than another person in a comparable situation on any of the nine grounds.
-(Section 6 (i)(a) of the Acts).
+Direct discrimination is deemed to occur where a person is treated less favourably than another person is, has been or would be treated in a comparable situation on any of the nine protected grounds.

 The following categories of persons are protected by the Acts:

-- full-time, part-time and temporary employees in the public and private sectors (Section 8(6));
+- full-time, part-time and temporary workers whether working for the public sector, or private companies;

 What enforcement/remedies exist?